iRobotEducation/create3_docs/docs/sim/setup.md

-# Using the Create3 Simulator
+# Using the iRobot® Create® 3 Simulator